LappleApple/awesome-leading-and-managing/Influencing-Others.md

 - [It’s Not Them, It’s You](https://medium.com/@deoates/what-to-do-if-people-arent-doing-what-you-want-a68cc70b28bf) - by David Oates.
 Takeaway: "You’re in your first role as a leader and you’re not getting the results you expect — what do you do?
 Start by assuming it’s not them, it’s you."

+- [Just Because You Said It, Doesn't Make It So](https://www.linkedin.com/pulse/20140428141014-22330283-just-because-you-said-it-doesn-t-make-it-so/) - by Jeff Weiner.
+Takeaway: "We all need to be wary of avoiding the Ron Burgundy syndrome: On the surface, looking and sounding the part, but without providing the right discipline, focus, and ongoing context, appearing as nothing more than a talking head."
+Includes lessons for communicating more effectively.

 - [Leadership Is Not About Your Good Intentions](https://mfbt.ca/leadership-is-not-about-your-good-intentions-5e21666cb01b?__s=ns1epkqjs8qj1ggjuafv) - by Johnathan Nightingale.
 Takeaway: "If you want to be a leader, own it.
 Like you would anywhere else in your life.
 Work harder to understand the context.
 Develop better strategies for anticipating future failure and avoiding it.
 The stuff you expect junior folks to do."